-A: We are 75 miles NW of Anchorage, right on the edge of Denali National Park.
-It’s about a 35 minute floatplane flight out of Anchorage.
-There isn’t a road for 65 miles.
-Helps cutback on the crowds you experience down south!
+A: McDougall Lodge is located 65 miles NW of Anchorage, right on the edge of Denali National Park.
+It’s about a 35 minute float-plane flight out of Anchorage.
+There isn’t a road around for 65 miles, and that’s a good thing.
+Fewer modes of transportation helps cut back on the crowds you experience down south!

 Q: What do your packages include?

-A: Our all inclusive packages include fully guided fishing, rods, reels and tackle, lodging, meals and we’ll also fillet, freeze and vacuum pack your catch.
+A: Our all inclusive fishing packages include fully guided fishing, rods, reels and tackle, lodging and meals.
+We’ll also fillet, freeze and vacuum pack your catch.

 Q: What is not included in your packages?